 Secure Telephone Identity (STI) Certificate: A public key certificate used by a service provider to sign and verify the PASSporT.

+Secure Telephone Identity Subordinate CA (STI-SCA): An SCA that gets its certificate directly from an STI-CA.

 Service Provider Code: In the context of this document, this term refers to any unique identifier that is allocated by a Regulatory and/or administrative entity to a service provider.
 In the US and Canada this would be a Company Code as defined in ATIS-0300251 [Ref 6].

 Signature: Created by signing the message using the private key.
 It ensures the identity of the sender and the integrity of the data [Ref 8].

+Subordinate CA (SCA): A CA whose public-key certificate is issued by another (superior) CA [Ref 8].

 Telephone Identity: An identifier associated with an originator of a telephone call.
 In the context of the SHAKEN framework, this is a SIP identity (e.g., a SIP URI or a TEL URI) from which a telephone number can be derived.

 Trust Anchor: An established point of trust (usually based on the authority of some person, office, or organization) from which a certificate user begins the validation of a certification path.
 The trust anchor is a combination of a trusted public key and the name of the entity to which the corresponding private key belongs [Ref 8].